Stock market today: Wall Street drifts near its records as Tesla's jump offsets Nvidia's slide

 NEW YORK (AP) — U.S. stocks are drifting near their records on Tuesday in a quiet day on Wall Street.

-The S&P 500 was 0.1% higher in midday trading, sitting a bit below its all-time high set two weeks ago.
-The Dow Jones Industrial Average was down 9 points, or less than 0.1%, as of 11:35 a.m.
+The S&P 500 was 0.1% higher in afternoon trading, sitting a bit below its all-time high set two weeks ago.
+The Dow Jones Industrial Average was down 62 points, or 0.2%, as of 12:56 p.m.
 Eastern time, and the Nasdaq composite was adding 0.3% to its record set a day earlier.

 Tesla jumped 8.8% to help lead the market after the electric-vehicle maker reported a milder drop in sales for the spring than analysts expected.